Clive Wearing: Early life

 Clive Wearing was born in Birmingham in 1938, one of three siblings.
-Speaking to the neurologist Oliver Sacks some years after the onset of his illness, he claimed to remember doodlebugs falling on Birmingham during the Second World War, indicating that he retains aspects of his episodic memory from the distant past.
+While speaking to the neurologist Oliver Sacks some years after the onset of his illness, he claimed to remember doodlebugs falling on Birmingham during the Second World War, indicating that he retains aspects of his episodic memory from the distant past.
 He was educated at King Edward VI School, Aston, and Clare College, Cambridge, where he read the music tripos.
 While at Cambridge he attended choral services held at King's College Chapel, situated next door to Clare.
 He began his professional career as a musician by joining the London Sinfonietta, where he was the chorus master.

 Musical career

 Wearing is an accomplished musician who edited the works of Orlande de Lassus.
 Wearing sang at Westminster Cathedral as a tenor lay clerk for many years and also had a career as a chorus master, working as such at Covent Garden and with the London Sinfonietta Chorus.

 In 1968, Wearing founded the Europa Singers of London, an amateur choir specialising in music of the 17th, 18th and 20th centuries.
 It won critical approval, especially for performances of the Vespro della Beata Vergine.
 In 1977, it gave the first performance in the Russian Cathedral of Sir John Tavener's setting of the Liturgy of St. John Chrysostom with Roderick Earle as bass soloist and subsequently made a recording (Ikon Records No. 9007).
 The Europa Singers also competed in the XXXII Concorso Polifonico Internazionale in Arezzo in 1984, and provided choruses for operas staged by the London Opera Centre, including Lully's Alceste and Mozart's Marriage of Figaro, which was performed at Sadler's Wells.

-Wearing also organised The London Lassus Ensemble, designing and staging the 1982 London Lassus Festival to commemorate the composer's 450th Anniversary.
+Wearing also organised The London Lassus Ensemble, designing and staging the 1982 London Lassus Festival to commemorate the composer's 450th birthday.

 While he was working at the BBC, Wearing was responsible for much of the musical content of BBC Radio 3 on 29 July 1981, the day of the wedding of Prince Charles and Diana Spencer.
 For that occasion, he chose to recreate, with authentic instruments and meticulously researched scores, the Bavarian royal wedding that took place in Munich on 22 February 1568.
 The music by Lassus, Padovano, de'Bardi, Palestrina, Gabrieli, Tallis and others was performed by the Taverner Consort, Choir and Players and the Natural Trumpet Ensemble of the Schola Cantorum Basiliensis, conducted by Andrew Parrott.